 The problem is that many end-to-end tests are brittle.
 And if they're constantly failing, it’s easy for development teams to feel overwhelmed and just let them slide.
 In addition, maintaining in-house device farms can be extremely costly due to the frequency of new smartphone releases and the time it takes to keep devices updated, charged, and working.

 How BitBar and VisualTest Can Help

 SmartBear provides various testing solutions that can help overcome these problems and create more robust end-to-end test suites.

 BitBar is the easiest way to execute web or mobile app test suites across thousands of real devices in the cloud.
-With support for Selenium, Appium, and any native mobile test automation framework in all languages, you can run tests in parallel to dramatically shorten test execution time and increase device coverage.
+With support for Selenium, Appium, Cypress, and any native mobile test automation framework in all languages, you can run tests in parallel to dramatically shorten test execution time and increase device coverage.

 BitBar’s device cloud offers hundreds of different devices and thousands of different configurations.

 You can even integrate with TestComplete to provide less technical users with the ability to develop and automate tests.
 The easy-to-use code or codeless test automation tool makes it easy to build tests with a recorder or script editor.
 Then, you can scale those tests across browsers and devices in the BitBar cloud to maximize coverage.